-The school curriculum and culture combined with our low student-to-counselor ratio allows each student to get the counseling and support needed to successfully navigate the college admissions process.
-Please get to know your college counselor if you have questions about the college counseling program and admissions process.
+The school curriculum and culture combined with the Academy's low student-to-counselor ratio allows each student to get the counseling and support needed to successfully navigate the college admissions process.
+Please contact the College Counselor for questions about the college counseling program and admissions process.